hotwired-laravel/turbo-laravel/README.md

 $comment->broadcastRemove();
 ```

 These methods will assume you want to broadcast the Turbo Streams to your model's channel.
-However, you will also find the alternative methods where you can specify either a model or the broadcasting channels you want to send the broadcasts to:
+However, you will also find alternative methods where you can specify either a model or the broadcasting channels you want to send the broadcasts to:

 ```php
 $comment->broadcastAppendTo($post);